-Marford is a well known haunted place.
-Several houses in the village incorporate crucifixes or have cross-shaped windows to ward off evil spirits.
-Margaret Blackthorne or ‘Lady Blackbird’ is the best-known supernatural resident.
+Marford is well-known as a haunted village.
+Several houses feature crucifixes or have cross-shaped windows to ward off evil spirits.
+Margaret Blackthorne or “Lady Blackbird” is the best-known supernatural resident.
 Viciously murdered in 1713 by her husband George, steward of the Trevalyn estate.
 Locals often report seeing her spirit roaming the village.

 Room 30 is said to have a powerful vortex that serves as a portal to the underworld.
 Some visitors have reported it contains a strange energy.
 Other spirits include a cavalier, a young girl and a woman that sits by the fire in the bar area.
 Some guests have reported seeing drawers open by themselves.